I'mBoardDocs

 Operations

-Cross-functional operational metrics — 1 industry-backed KPI.
+Cross-functional operational metrics — 1 KPI (1 anchored to third-party standards).

 Machine-readable access